planeks/django-rest-docker-boilerplate/README.md

 ## Overview

-This guide will help you set up GitHub Actions workflows for a Django/React application with three environments: Development, Staging, and Production.
+This guide will help you set up GitHub Actions workflows for a Django REST API application with three environments: Development, Staging, and Production.

 ## Create Workflow Files